 - Before the approval of the IDP, the municipality must give an opportunity to the public to comment on the draft.
-The municipality is required to publish the draft IDP for public comments for at least 21 days. - This period provides an opportunity for the municipality to engage key stakeholders including sector departments, traditional leaders and the business sector to solicit inputs on the draft IDP together with the draft budget. - Municipalities are expected to consider all comments and inputs received and to revise the IDP where necessary.
+The municipal at least 21 days. - This period provides an opportunity for the municipality to engage key stakeholders including sector departments, traditional IDP together with the draft budget. - Municipalities are expected to consider all comments and inputs received and to revise the IDP where necessary.